josefarias/hotwire_combobox/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve.
-This is meant for library malfunctions only.
+about: Meant for library malfunctions only.
 Please use [our GH forum](https://github.com/josefarias/hotwire_combobox/discussions) for questions, suggestions, and other discussions.
+Thanks!
 title: ''
 labels: ''
 assignees: ''